- Free Alert Sounds for Streamlabs:

 - If you’re a musician, add the sound of cymbals or other musical elements to let your viewers become “part of your band.”

 - Consider setting up sound alerts as a way to tell you to change an aspect of the content.
 For instance, you may have to clear your inventory of an item when a certain sound plays or stand up and do ten jumping jacks even if you are at the endgame.

 Any sounds that can help your viewers interact with you for a laugh will entice more of them to donate to your stream in that way.
 It also strengthens the quality of your content and channel.

 Find good sound alerts to add to your stream.
 Over time, you’ll be able to fine-tune what you play to create a better show.
-For information about what music to play while you broadcast, read our guide, Playing Music on Stream – How to Find Songs for Twitch and Mixer.
+You should also look into Free Music for your stream to up your stream quality.